oomlout/oomlout_oomp_builder/parts/hardware_bearing_F600_series_F605_size_5_mm_id_14_mm_od_5_mm_depth/readme.md

-# Hardware Bearing F600 Series F605 Size 5 mm ID 14 mm OD 5 mm Depth
+# Hardware Bearing F600 Series F605 Size 5 Mm Id 14 Mm Od 5 Mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base